 2. Where do the General Surgeons perform endoscopic and surgical procedures?

-QEII Hospital in Grande Prairie - endoscopic and surgical procedures
+QEII Ambulatory Care Centre in Grande Prairie - endoscopic procedures

 Sacred Heart Community Health Centre in McLennan - endoscopic procedures only

 Northwest Health Centre in High Level - limited endoscopic and limited surgical procedures

 3. Once the General Surgeon has received your referral from a refering body, what happens?

 Our staff will contact you to set up an appointment to have a consult with the surgeon.
 If you require surgery you will be asked to fill out an Operating Room (OR) form before you leave our office.
 This information will then be forwarded to the OR Booking Office at the hospital.